orbeon/orbeon-forms-doc/Database-Service.md

 ### 4. User selects a value

-Finally, when your form runs and users make a selection in the dropdown, the value you pointed to
+Finally, when your form runs and users make a selection in the dropdown, what you defined to be the *value*, here the content of the `<dept-no>` element is used to populate the element corresponding to the field in the form data.

 ![Database Service - User selects value](https://orbeon.mybalsamiq.com/mockups/3495565.png?key=841eef62620e9825a0008b66db449881ef52faf0)